Football season is once again upon us, but I won’t be donning my favorite jersey on Sunday mornings this season, yet again.

 The point is to be open-eyed and intentional about how your time gets spent.
 If you want to just get out more, then you may have to make some trade-offs to accomplish that.
 You may need to reduce some of your existing time commitments, even if that means renegotiating your relationship with something you otherwise enjoy—maybe even something like the NFL.

 Have you cut out something from your life to make more time for travel and adventure?
-Tell me in the comments!
+Tell me about it!